How To Leave A Toxic Relationship: Recognizing The Signs

 Cut off communication

 Many people find it valuable to cut off contact with their ex-partner to engage in the healing process fully and not have reminders of them.
 If you have children with this person, or if there's another reason you must maintain communication, you might try to keep communication as minimal as possible and not make any attempts to connect outside of this purpose.
-Professional support could also be valuable if you're unsure how to remain partial.
+Professional support could also be valuable if you're unsure how to distance yourself.

 Remain firm in your decisions